 The term Audience Response System is abbreviated ARS.
 The term Clickers has also become generic for both the voting devices and the process.

-Leverage the Power of 32 Years Experience
+Leverage the Power of Over 30 Years of Experience

 Interactive meetings are about more than just getting answers.
 The real strength is the anonymity that an audience response system provides.
 Use Quick Tally’s experience to craft questions that will give the insights you’re looking for.